astropy/asdf-astropy/docs/asdf-astropy/example.rst

 ----------------

-All of the tags for transforms (**astropy** models) are currently defined within the asdf-transform-schemas, along side the schemas which compose them.
+All of the tags for transforms (**astropy** models) are currently defined within the :ref:`asdf-transform-schemas <asdf-transform-schemas:asdf-transform-schemas>`, along side the schemas which compose them.
 Any new serializable **astropy** model will require the creation of a new tag, which will likely require the creation of a new schema.

 Let's consider a new model called ``MyModel``, a new model in ``astropy.modeling.functional_models`` that has two parameters ``amplitude`` and ``x_0``.
 We would like to strictly require both